ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

  1. The general expression for the path length differential on the sphere, with longitude coordinate $\phi$ and latitude coordinate $\theta$ is: $dl^2=R^2(d\theta^2+\cos^2 \!\theta d\phi^2)=R^2 \left( \frac{d\theta}{d\phi}^2 + \cos^2\!\theta(\phi) \right) d\phi^2$;
 [$\theta$ is not the spherical coordinate, hence $\cos^2 \!\theta$ instead of $\sin^2 \!\theta$].
  3. By an increase $d\phi$ the $\theta$ coordinate also generally changes.
 Therefore, in order to evaluate the integrals in closed form one should determine the function $\theta (\phi)$ subject to the requirement that the path follow a geodesic (great circle).
 Alternatively, one could use $\theta$ as the independent variable.
-A closed form expression for the length
+A closed form expression for the length of
 [REF1](http://www.damtp.cam.ac.uk/user/reh10/lectures/nst-mmii-handout2.pdf)
 [REF2](http://campus.mst.edu/physics/courses/409/Problem-Solutions/HW#5/HW5_prob1_sphere_geodesic.pdf)
 [REF3](http://vixra.org/pdf/1404.0016v1.pdf)